How to Merge Duplicate Salesforce Contacts, Accounts, Leads, Opportunities, and Other Record Types

 A field must be added on the Simple tab before it can be configured on the Advanced or Conditions tabs.

 Additionally, Step 1 includes a CSV tab that lets you upload a file of known duplicate record ID pairs directly — bypassing field-based matching entirely.
-See the CSV Tab Reference below for details.
+See the CSV Tab Reference for details.

 Step 2 displays all duplicate groups identified in Step 1, allowing you to review and verify the matches before proceeding.
 Records that match your Step 1 criteria are automatically clustered into duplicate groups — each group represents a single entity and shows how many duplicate records it contains.
 For example, three records for the same person would appear as a single duplicate group containing three records.